 This tabulation utilizes the Census of Retail Trade tables which cross-tabulate store type by merchandise line.
 The Consumer Expenditure data was aggregated to the merchandise line classification and then distributed to each of the major store types.

 CrimeRisk is the result of an extensive analysis of a rolling seven years of FBI crime statistics.
-Based on detailed modeling of the relationships between crime and demographics, CrimeRisk provides an accurate view of the relative risk of specific crime types at the block group level.
-A number of updates were made to this database to include the latest national and metropolitan trends from the UCR (Uniform Crime Reports) publications.
+Based on detailed modeling of the relationships between crime and demographics, CrimeRisk provides an accurate view of the relative risk of specific crime types at the block and block group level.
+This database includes the latest national and metropolitan trends from the UCR (Uniform Crime Reports) publications.

 Many businesses are subject to severe loss because of natural hazards.
 Using historical records of various weather and earthquake phenomena, these databases provide risk assessment staff with accurate and detailed indexes of relative risk for each hazard type.